 Civil service employees are also referred to as operating staff members.
 This employment category includes a wide range of positions, including clerical, managerial and those in the trades.
 Procedures related to these positions are governed by the State Universities Civil Service System.

-Temporary positions are available in these categories and are usually designated as non-continuous appointments of one year or less.
-Some benefits may be provided based on the position title and appointment length.
+Temporary faculty and supportive professional staff positions are usually noncontinuous appointments of one year of less.
+Some benefits may be provided based on position title and appointment length.